-Grading System
+Grading System and Policies

-The grading system used on a graduate transcript provides for letter grades consisting of A, A-, B+, B, B-, C+, C, F, I (incomplete) and W (withdrawal).
+The grading system used on a graduate transcript provides for letter grades consisting of A, A-, B+, B, B-, C+, C, F, CR (credit), NC (no credit), I (incomplete) and W (withdrawal).

 All students whose names remain on the official class roster, prepared at the end of the add/drop period, are assigned one of the above grades.
-Minus grades are not utilized.

-All grades except I and W are calculated in the student's GPA.
+All grades except I, CR, NC, and W are calculated in the student's GPA.
 However, in cases where students repeat a course, the newest grade replaces the old one(s) in the GPA calculation.
 All grades, however, will remain on the transcript.